splunk/public-o11y-docs/gdi/get-data-in/application/application.rst

    Send spans from the Istio service mesh <istio/istio>

 Instrument your back-end services and applications to send metrics and traces to Splunk Observability Cloud.
+You can send metrics and traces from back-end applications to Splunk Observability Cloud through the Splunk Distribution of OpenTelemetry Collector, or you can send metrics and traces directly to Splunk Observability Cloud using the API.

 .. mermaid::